erhaym/decrypt-chromium-passwords/README.md

 > **TL;DR**
 > This article explains how Chromium-based browsers store saved passwords on Linux,
-> why this mechanism is insecure under local attacker assumptions,
+> why this mechanism is insecure by design under local attacker assumptions,
 > and demonstrates how stored credentials can be decrypted.

 Ever got told to never click "Save" when your browser asks you to save the password you just entered?
 I often hear that, and since I don't like getting told what not to do without precise explanations, I decided that I had to figure out exactly why this was deemed to be a bad practice.